 Regardless of when you head home, you'll probably have time to grab at least one last meal in Key West.
 One more iconic spot in Key West you should eat at is Blue Heaven in the Bahama Village neighborhood.
 It serves up a good breakfast – and you'll need to order a slice of Mile High Key Lime Pie, too!

 Elliot and I had an afternoon flight out of Key West, so we squeezed in some more sightseeing before we left.
-(It's crazy how much there is to see/do just on the small island of Key West!)
+(Yes, the amount of things to do in Key West seem endless for such a small island!)

 Eventually, though, it'll be time to say farewell to the Florida Keys.